brimstone-org/FishingDemo/README.md

   Disclaimer!!
 I got a little side-tracked because I want to get things done perfectly and I wanted to do as many things as I could to show what I know, but I just didn't have time.
   I spent almost 4 hours on the casting system alone because I wanted the line to look as nice as possible and  didn't have time to write cleaner code towards the end.
 I kept wanting to do more things to show what I know but I ended up just wasting more time.
+I am sorry...

   Time spent: 13-14 hours
   Assets used: